 When planning to have the toilet move elsewhere, you’ll also need to pay for the supplies.
 For instance, you’ll have to cover the drain pipe.
 PVC is the most common material for toilet drain lines, costing roughly $0.5 to $5 per foot.

-If you decide to go for more luxurious options, such as cast iron for its noise insulation properties, each foot will set you back $10-$20.
+If you choose more luxurious options, such as cast iron for its noise insulation properties, each foot will set you back $10-$20.
 So you can add $20-$40 to the overall cost to move a toilet 2 feet away, for example.

 Your toilet also requires a vent pipe to work properly.
 If moving the toilet a few feet away means re-routing the plumbing vent, prepare an additional $165 for your budget.